2ndsleep/2ndsleep.github.io/_posts/basics/cloud_intro/explainers/2023-12-01-what-is-the-cloud.md

 Here are all the terms you should use when chatting with technologists so you don't sound like a newbie.

 - **Host**: This is the physical server that runs all the virtual servers.
-If you want to be even more academic, you can call this the **hypervisor**.
+If you want to be even more academic, the host has a service call the **hypervisor** that makes the physical hardware appear as virtual hardware.
 - **VM**: I've been using the term "virtual server," but we usually call it a **virtual machine**, or **VM** for short.
 You may also hear this referred to as the **guest** operating system.

+Virtualization is fun!
+If you've never messed around with, test out a free [type 2 hypervisor](https://aws.amazon.com/compare/the-difference-between-type-1-and-type-2-hypervisors/) with something like [VMware Fusion](https://www.vmware.com/products/fusion.html) for macOS, [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) for Windows, [QEMU](https://www.qemu.org/) for Linux, or if you hate pretty user interfaces try [VirtualBox](https://www.virtualbox.org/) for all three platforms.

 ### Infrastructure as a Service